NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/distance.md

 `distance` is a turtle and patch primitive that reports the shortest distance between the current agent and another provided agent.
-For example, the following code would make the turtles who are close enough to the center patch (0,0) to move one step forward, but if their distance to the center is 5 or larger, they would not move.
+For example, the following code would make the turtles who are close enough to the center patch (0,0) to move one step forward, but if their distance to the center patch (0,0) is 5 units or more, they would not move.

 ```
 ask turtles [
-	if distance patch 0 0 < 5 [ forward 1 ]
+	if distance (patch 0 0) < 5 [ forward 1 ]
 ]
 ```

+Things to keep in mind when using `distance`:

+* You can only provide a specific agent to the `distance` primitive.
+For example, if we had a turtle `breed` named `trees`, the following code would show an error `distance trees` even if there are only one trees in our model because the `trees` breed name will always report an agentset.
+In such a situation where you know that there will only be one of a breed of turtles in the model, you can use the `one-of` primitive: `distance one-of trees`.
+* If you need to learn an agent's distance to a certain location, not another agent, you can use the `distancexy` primitive.